 Sara Bartolino Krachman | Co-Founder and Executive Director

-Sara Bartolino Krachman serves as the Co-Founder & Executive Director of Transforming Education (TransformEd), where she is responsible for setting the organization’s strategy, building internal capacity, fundraising, and building new partnerships.
+Sara Bartolino Krachman serves as the Co-Founder & Executive Director of Transforming Education (TransformEd), a non-profit that supports educators and school systems in equipping students with the mindsets, skills, and habits they need to succeed.
+Sara is responsible for setting TransformEd’s strategy, building internal capacity, fundraising, and building new partnerships.
 Prior to founding TransformEd, Sara was a Senior Associate within The Parthenon Group’s Education Practice, where she worked with leading national foundations, large urban school districts, and state departments of education on strategic planning and implementation of systems change efforts.
 Before joining Parthenon, Sara served as Vice President of Operations for INeedAPencil, a provider of free online SAT preparation to low-income students.
 Sara earned her A.B. in Government from Harvard University, where she was elected to Phi Beta Kappa.
 In 2015, she was named a Finalist for the Young Professional Excellence Award, which honors an emerging nonprofit professional who has made a significant contribution to their organization through their effectiveness, dedication, perseverance, innovative thinking, and interpersonal skills.

 Katie Buckley | Director of Research and Assessment